 - the creation of a true cluster of projects in support of a coherent implementation of the EU-Africa R&I Partnership to optimise research and innovation programmes relevant to FNSSA;

-- support to EU-Africa HLPD Bureau as a part of the implementation of the R&I Partnership on FNSSA.
+- support to EU-AU HLPD Bureau as a part of the implementation of the R&I Partnership on FNSSA.

 In the long term activities will strengthen networking and collaboration and provide the basis for turning the EU-Africa R&I Partnership on FNSSA into a long-term platform for collaboration.Cross-cutting Priorities: